augustin-laurent/TuxHueDo/README.md

 ## Project status

-Huenicorn 1.0.7 is available.
+Huenicorn 1.0.8 is available.

 ### This revision brings:
+* Small fix
+  * For subsample size candidates and their default selection
+* Global refactor
-* Bug fixes for Wayland session
+  * Enhance serialization/deserialization for internal data
-  * Config file now features valid data after initial setup
-  * Grabber no longer crashes in certain conditions after selecting a screen
-  * Cancellation on screen selection now exits Huenicorn gracefully
-  * Connection to the bridge is no longer interrupted on still image
+  * Enhance logger flexibility
+  * Rework project file structure to anticipate cross-platform portage
+  * Adding a dummy grabber (providing rainbow shift) for the case no real grabber could be started
+* Integrate logo as asset for ReadMe and Web UI favicon

 ## Getting Started